Open-Technology-Foundation/vrecord/README.md

 # Or: vrecord --no-beep start

 # Enable transcription globally
-vrecord -n start -t   # No MP3 conversion but transcribe enabled (won't transcribe without MP3) vrecord start -t      # Start with transcription vrecord stop          # Will transcribe if started with -t
+vrecord start -t    # Start with transcription vrecord stop        # Will transcribe if started with -t vrecord stop -t     # Or, you can decide to transcribe when stopping vrecord -n start -t # No MP3 conversion but transcribe enabled (won't transcribe without MP3.
+So don't do that.)

 # Show version
 vrecord -V